Ultra-High Energy Cosmic Ray production in the polar cap regions of black hole magnetospheres: Particle acceleration in the vacuum gap

 In a realistic situation the energy losses of the accelerated particles (e.g. on the electromagnetic radiation associated with the accelerated motion of the particle) limit the maximal energies to the values below the estimate of Eq. (\ref{potential}).

 In particular, the accelerated nuclei inevitably suffer from the curvature radiation loss

 where $m_p$ is the proton mass and $A$ is the atomic number.
 In the electromagnetic field configuration (\ref{fmunu}), describing a magnetic field almost aligned with the BH rotation axis, the curvature radius of magnetic field lines in the gap scales roughly as $R\simeq R_{\rm Schw}/\chi$.
-This translates into the following maximum energy,
+Equating the acceeration rate $dE/dt\sim ZeB$ to minus the energy loss rate (\ref{eq:cur}), one appears at the following estimate of the maximum energy,

 The range of applicability of Eq. (\ref{curv_cut}) is given by the condition $B>B_{\rm crit}$, where $B_{\rm crit}$ is found from the requirement ${\it E}_{\rm cur}={\it E}_{\rm max}$:

 This critical field corresponds to particle energy